Surrogate distributed radiological sources III: quantitative distributed source reconstructions: Results

 In general, the reconstructions accurately map the shape and, after calibration, the magnitude of the ground truth radiation distributions.
 Some overall differences in activity distribution are notable, however.
 The interior activities of the shapes are generally over-predicted compared to ground truth, while the edges are under-predicted.
 In addition, the corners and edges of the reconstructed images are rounded compared to the sharp features of the true images, falling off smoothly over a few meters rather than instantly over a $1$~m pixel.
 As a result, the zero-activity corridor is not very sharp in the $8$~m separation reconstruction, though it is better-resolved in the $12$~m separation reconstruction.
-Quantitatively, the ratios of total reconstructed activity $R_\text{tot}$ range from $0.859$ ($8$~m separation) to $0.919$ (plume), indicating high precision and a slight ${\sim}10$--$15\%$ bias in the absolute magnitude of the source reconstructions.
-The NRMSE ranges from $0.151$ (hot/coldspot) to $0.380$ ($12$~m separation), indicating fairly good average shape agreement despite the smoother nature of the reconstructed images.
-Finally, the structure coefficient ranges from $0.870$ ($12$~m separation) to $0.935$ ($10 \times 10$ square), indicating a high level of perceived shape similarity.
+Quantitatively, the ratios of total reconstructed activity $R_\text{tot}$ range from $0.903$ ($8$~m separation) to $0.958$ (plume), indicating high precision and a slight ${\sim}5$--$10\%$ bias in the absolute magnitude of the source reconstructions.
+The NRMSE ranges from $0.066$ (plume) to $0.206$ ($12$~m separation), indicating fairly good average shape agreement despite the smoother nature of the reconstructed images.
+The sources with more concentrated activity tend to have lower NRMSE values due to their larger number of reconstructed zeros agreeing with the ground truth zeros, so it is also valuable to examine the pixel-wise activity difference maps directly.
+Finally, the structure coefficient ranges from $0.877$ ($12$~m separation) to $0.934$ (plume), indicating a high level of perceived shape similarity.

 For additional context, Fig.~\ref{fig:square_study_counts} compares the measured and MAP-EM-reconstructed counts vs.\ time from the square source reconstruction of Fig.~\ref{fig:imaging_study_low}.
-The deviance residuals and smoothness of the MAP-EM curve qualitatively indicate that the MAP-EM algorithm is not overfitting to noise, and thus that $30$ iterations is a suitable choice in this scenario.
+The deviance residuals and smoothness of the MAP-EM curve qualitatively indicate that the MAP-EM algorithm is not overfitting to noise, and thus that $30$ iterations and $\beta = 10^{-3}$ are suitable choices in this scenario.
 For an example energy spectrum, see Fig.~5 of Part~II\@.
 Finally, Fig.~\ref{fig:square_study_render} shows a 3D render of the measurement and reconstruction.